nalibjchn/FaceAgingGANs/README.md

 The repo includes all programmes and corresponding to comprehensive structures for running programmes.
 The overview instruction below,
-1. Environment setup for all programmes
+1. Environment setup for three types of GANs programmes

 	 (1) Training and Testing Environment
 	  - Google Colab notebook: